 Yes, more than those who watch for the morning.

 a.
 I wait for the LORD, my soul waits: Having made his cry from the depths to God (Psalm 130:1-2), the singer then determined to wait upon God and the rescue He would bring.

 c.
-My soul waits for the Lord: Here, using the word Adonai, the Psalmist again expressed his trust in Yahweh Adonai (the LORD… the Lord).
-This phrasing uses both Yahweh, the name for the covenant God of Abraham, Isaac, and Jacob; and Adonai, the normal name for a master or lord.
+My soul waits for the Lord: Here, using the word Adonai, the psalmist again expressed his trust in Yahweh Adonai (the LORD…the Lord).
+This phrasing used both Yahweh, the name for the covenant God of Abraham, Isaac, and Jacob; and Adonai, the normal name for a master or lord.

 ii.
 “With equal earnestness have the faithful since looked out for the dawning of that last morning, which is to abolish sin, and put an end to sorrow.”
 (Horne)

 2. (7-8) Speaking to the people of God.

 a.
 O Israel, hope in the LORD: With this verse the phrasing turns from the personal to the public.
 What the psalmist learned in waiting upon God and trusting Him from the depths is now put to use as he calls upon Israel to put their hope in Yahweh Adonai.

 i.
 Hope in the LORD: The psalmist put his faith and hope in the Lord Himself, not in the mercy or redemption God would bring.
 He looked to the Giver before the gift.